-‘Safe Relationships’ is a domestic abuse perpetrator programme aimed at changing behaviour and attitudes and helps participants to achieve a better understanding of why they use violence and aggression in their relationships, and to identify better ways to deal with their problems.
+‘Safe Relationships’ is a domestic abuse perpetrator programme aimed at changing behaviour and attitudes and helps participants better understand why they use violence and aggression in their relationships and identify better ways to deal with their problems.

-This is a medium length programme for men who have been assessed as being a standard to medium risk of perpetrating future violence and abuse.
-Safe Relationships offers a significant focus on family safety planning and the effects of domestic abuse on the whole family.
+This is a 21-group work (with an additional 1-1 session) programme for men assessed as having a medium to high risk of perpetrating future violence and abuse.
+Safe Relationships offers a significant focus on types of abusive behaviours, family safety planning and the effects of domestic abuse on the whole family.

 Scroll down to read more.